 Students must meet specific Cumulative Grade Point Average (CGPA) requirements at specific points during their enrollment to be making Satisfactory Academic Progress.
-These requirements are detailed in the table on the previous page intitled (Satisfactory Academic Progress Standards).
-Students are required to achieve a cumulative grade point average of at least 2.0 to graduate from a program.
-To avoid being placed on Financial Aid Warning, a student must achieve a cumulative grade point average of at least 2.0 (master's program 3.0) as measured at the end of each payment period.
+These requirements are detailed in the table on the previous page entitled (Satisfactory Academic Progress Standards).
+Students must obtain an overall cumulative grade point average (CGPA) of 2.0 in undergraduate programs or a 3.0 in graduate programs to graduate from a program.
+To avoid being placed on

+Financial Aid Warning or Financial Aid Probation, a student must achieve 2.0 in undergraduate programs or a 3.0 in graduate programs as measured at the end of each payment period.
 At the time a student begins a program of study, the Satisfactory Academic Progress policy goes into effect.

-Satisfactory Academic Progress Warning, Suspension, and Withdrawal and Its Impact on Financial Aid
+Satisfactory Academic Progress Warning, Suspension, and Dismissal and Financial Aid